The Nautilus R616 Recumbent Bike is a mid priced recumbent exercise bike with a good looking console and a very solid

 Nautilus R616 Recumbent Bike Price

-This bike is similar in design to the Schwinn 270 and was priced about $34 more when I checked.
+This bike is similar in design to the Schwinn 270 and was priced more when I checked.

 It has a more modern looking console that has a backlit display and has bluetooth for uploading your information to the Nautilus Connect account and myfitnesspal.com rather than having to use a USB stick.

 There is also a similar bike in the Nautilus brand the R614, which has less workout programs, only 2 user profiles, console displays aren’t backlit and has standard size pedals.
-That bike is over $100 less when I checked it out.
+That bike was less when I checked it out.

 When I checked at Amazon it can qualify for free shipping.

 The Nautilus R616 Recumbent Bike is very solid and provides a comfortable exercise platform.
 It supports the back and is gentle on the joints.
 You can get a good low impact workout at the intensity you want.

 You get plenty of variety with the 29 workout programs to keep you from getting bored with the workouts.